Luhansk University

-Following the 2014 pro-Russian unrest in Ukraine and the establishment of the Luhansk People's Republic (LPR), armed pro-Russian separatists took control of the city of Luhansk, including the original university campus, causing part of its students, personnel and administration to relocate to Ukrainian-controlled areas and re-establish the campus of Luhansk Taras Shevchenko National University there.
-The Luhansk campus continued to operate under LPR, and later direct Russian control, and was renamed to Luhansk State Pedagogical University in 2020.
-The Ukrainian-aligned university was forced to move to Ukraine-controlled Starobilsk, and due to the full-scale Russian invasion of Ukraine in February 2022 was later relocated to Poltava, Myrhorod, and Lubny.
+Following the 2014 pro-Russian unrest in Ukraine and the establishment of the Luhansk People's Republic (LPR), armed pro-Russian forces seized control of the city of Luhansk and the university's primary campus.
+A significant portion of the student body, faculty, and administration evacuated to Ukrainian-controlled territory, re-establishing the university in Starobilsk.
+The original campus in Luhansk continued operating under local occupation authorities and was renamed Luhansk State Pedagogical University in 2020.
+Following the full-scale Russian invasion of Ukraine in February 2022, the Ukraine-aligned university relocated further west from Starobilsk to its current locations in Poltava, Myrhorod, and Lubny.